IgniteUI/indigo-design-docfx/en/components/cards.md

 ### Header

-The Card Header supports three distinct layouts: **Large Title** which provides a large title and a subtitle, Small Title which provides a small title and a subtitle, and Small Title Only which provides small title and no subtitle.
+The Card Header supports three distinct layouts: **Large Title** which provides a large title and a subtitle, Small Title which provides a small title and a subtitle, and Small Title Only which provides a small title and no subtitle.

 ![](../images/card_headerL.png)
 ![](../images/card_headerS.png)